MateLUL/Cript/README.md

 # Cript
-Cript is an easy-to-use and versatile encryption and decryption tool, currently in development.
+Cript is an easy-to-use and versatile encryption and decryption tool, currently in development, written in Java.

 ## Building
 To use the program, you must build it first using `javac`.